Kanustu/world_co2/README.md

 # Global CO2 Fossil Fuel Emissions
-**Exploration of countries and territories and their contribution to global co2 fossil fuel emissions**

 This project entails an exploration of global CO2 emissions from fossil fuels, focusing on the historical and temporal changes in fossil fuel usage.
 The analysis will be conducted using SQL (PostgreSQL) and Python (Pandas) for data exploration, while data visualization will be performed using Python and Tableau.